OlgaLipinsk/SJTracker/README.md

 - ER_Diagram.pdf — Entity-Relationship diagram showing database structure
 - .gitignore — Excludes files from version control
 - README.md — Project documentation and usage instructions

+## Usage of regular expressions

+- In the SQL procedure: to validate email addresses and URLs — non-matching values are discarded (NULL).
+- In the app: to highlight predefined keywords in the vacancy description dynamically.